 Will Hunt (@Stealthsploit) is a cyber security consultant and former digital forensic consultant who has worked in IT security for over 10 years.
 He co-founded in.security, a specialist cyber security company delivering high-end consultancy and training services.
 He has delivered infrastructure and web hacking courses at Black Hat USA and EU, as well as training and speaking at other bespoke international events and conferences.
 Will also assists government in various technical, educational and advisory capacities.
 He runs the blog https://stealthsploit.com

 Philippe Lamontagne is a computer scientist and mathematician born and raised in Montreal.
 He received his Ph.
 D. in quantum cryptography from Université de Montréal in 2018.
 His thesis is focused on the provable security of quantum protocols for secure two-party computation.
 He worked for a year as a machine learning engineer before accepting a position of research officer at Canada's National Research Council (NRC).
 As a member of the NRC's cybersecurity team, his research interests include quantum-resistant algorithms, security of machine learning and lightweight cryptography for embedded devices.

 Mathieu Saulnier is a “Security Enthusiast” ©@h3xstream.
 He has held numerous positions as a consultant within several of Quebec’s largest institutions.
-For the last 6 years he has been focused on putting in place a few SOC and has specialized in detection (Blue Team), content creation and mentorship.
-He currently holds the title of Senior Security Architect and acts as Adversary Detection Team Lead and Threat Hunting Team Lead for Bell Canada, one of Canada’s largest carriers.
-He loves to give talks and has had the honor to do so [...]
+Since 2011, he has been focused on putting in place SOC and has specialized in detection (Blue Team), content creation and mentorship.
+He worked as a Senior Security Architect and acted as Adversary Detection Team Lead and Threat Hunting Team Lead for one of Canada’s largest carriers for more than a decade.
+He is now Sr Manager Incident Response at Syntax.
+He loves to give talks and has had [...]

 Managing Principal Consultant, SecureWorks